Shetty-Anush/precision-converters-firmware/doc/sphinx/source/projects/ad4080_iio/ad4080_iio.rst

 Hardware Connections
 ====================

-Required: SDP-K1 (or alternative Mbed enabled controller board, or an STM32 board ), EVAL-AD4080 board and USB cable.
+Required: SDP-K1 (or alternative Mbed enabled controller board, or an STM32 board ), EVAL-AD4080 board (requires an external power supply, for which the cable and adapter are provided with the evaluation board kit) and USB cable.

 Connect the EVAL-AD4080 board to SDP-K1 board (or any other Mbed enabled controller